George Cleghorn (Scottish physician)

-George Cleghorn (1716–1789) was a Scottish physician.
+George Cleghorn (1716 – December 1789) was a Scottish physician.
 He is now known as a careful and accurate observer of fevers, who was able to clarify ways in which malaria complicated the way they presented.

 Life

 Born the son of a farmer near Granton, in north Edinburgh, on 18 December 1716, Cleghorn was the youngest of five children.
 He began his education in the grammar school of Cramond, and entered the University of Edinburgh as a student of physic under Alexander Monro in 1731, living in his house.
 In the same year, when John Fothergill went to Edinburgh, he met Cleghorn and they became friends and correspondents for life.

 In 1736 Cleghorn was appointed surgeon to the 22nd Regiment of Foot, then stationed in Menorca (historically called "Minorca" by the British), and he remained on the island till it was ordered to Dublin in 1749.
 While Cleghorn was in London in 1750 he attended the anatomical lectures of William Hunter.

 Cleghorn settled in Dublin in 1751, and began to give lectures in anatomy, and a few years later was made first lecturer on anatomy at Trinity College, Dublin, and then professor.
 His lectures included both comparative and surgical anatomy and the general principles of physiology.

 Successful in practice, Cleghorn in his later years spent much of his time on a small farm he owned, near Dublin.
 He was one of the original members of the Royal Irish Academy.
 He died in December 1789.